FREE VS PAID VPN’S – WHICH IS BETTER?

 WE ALL LOVE TO GET FREE STUFF FROM TIME TO TIME (A FREE T-SHIRT, A FREE MEAL, A FREE CAR WASH, ETC).
 BUT IF THE OLD SAYING “YOU GET WHAT YOU PAY FOR” IS TRUE.
 CAN WE REALLY AFFORD TO RISK OUR ONLINE SECURITY AND PRIVACY BY TAKING A CHANCE ON A FREE VPN PROVIDER?

 YOU DO THE MATH

-It takes a serious amount of cash to set up and maintain a quality network infrastructure that is capable of keeping up with demands of high volume traffic.
-Typically, the most popular paid vpn providers have hundreds (1000+ in some cases) of servers in multiple countries all around the world.
-This ensures us that their network won’t crash constantly or move slow because it’s bogged down from having to many users.
-Moreover, paid vpn providers offer strong security by providing “best-in-class” encryption technology, 24/7 customer service support, and a team of skilled developers and designers that create, maintain, and constantly optimize their apps and network.
+It takes a serious amount of cash to set up and maintain a quality network infrastructure that is capable of keeping up with the demands of high volume traffic.
+Typically, the most popular paid VPN providers have hundreds (1000+ in some cases) of servers in multiple countries all around the world.
+This ensures us that their network won’t crash constantly or move slowly because it’s bogged down from having too many users.
+Moreover, paid VPN providers offer strong security by providing “best-in-class” encryption technology, 24/7 customer service support, and a team of skilled developers and designers that create, maintain, and constantly optimize their apps and network.
 Thus giving you the best combination of speed, security, and stability.